 - Screening measures remain in place for all passengers travelling from Ebola virus disease (EVD) affected countries.
+See Health.

 Australian High Commission in South Africa provides full consular assistance to Australians in Namibia.

 Travel smart for general advice for all travellers.

 You can visit Namibia for tourism purposes for up to 3 months a year without a visa.
 For other visits you'll need to get a visa in advance.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the Consulate-General of Namibia in Sydney or visit the website of the Ministry of Home Affairs and Immigration for up-to-date visa and other travel information.

 Make sure the correct visa and entry period is stamped in your passport, even if you are just transiting.
 Check your visa before leaving the immigration counter.
 If you don't comply with your visa conditions or other immigration requirements, you could face detention and/or fines.